khinds10/USBCArcade/README.md

 # USBCArcade

-Mult-form factor arcade with USB only connection from portable device.
+Multi-form factor arcade with USB only connection from portable device.

 Using only a SINGLE USB C cable to a gaming handheld you can unlock the power of a multi-form factor arcade below.
 The USB C Connection will handle power and display output from the handheld as well as adding all the additional gaming inputs.